wackywendell/rust/src/doc/trpl/nightly-rust.md

 Rust from Source](https://github.com/rust-lang/rust#building-from-source), or [the official binary downloads](http://www.rust-lang.org/install.html).
-And we promise that this method will not be the way to install Rust forever: it's just the easiest way to keep people updated while Rust is in its alpha state.
+And we promise that this method will not be the way to install Rust forever: it's just the easiest way to keep people updated while Rust is in its beta state.